Counters with Sino-Japanese Numbers I

 The Counter ~個

-Whenever ~個 is being used generically, other possible counters will be shown in tandem.
+Because ~個 is used so generically, you may get the false impression that other counters do not exist for various things.
+To alleviate this, other possible counters will be shown in tandem with it in the examples below.
 Note that any counter shown that has not been formally introduced may be left for future study.

 How many building blocks are there?